Evaluating Collective Behaviour of Hundreds of LLM Agents: Background

+We formalise these as symmetric repeated games with $n$ players, indexed by $i \in \{1, 2, \ldots, n\}$, played for $r$ rounds, indexed by $t \in \{1, 2, \ldots, r\}$.
+In each round, every player chooses an action $a_i^t \in \{C, D\}$, where $C$ (Cooperate) promotes collective welfare and $D$ (Defect) prioritises individual well-being; the substantive meaning of each action is specified per game below.
+We write $n_c^t = \sum_{i=1}^{n} \mathbf{1}_{a_i^t = C}$ for the number of cooperators in round $t$, where $\mathbf{1}$ denotes the indicator function, and $\pi_i^t$ for player $i$'s payoff in round $t$.
+In the PGG and CRD, payoffs depend only on the current round, so we suppress the round superscript and write $\pi_i(a_i, n_c)$; the CPR is state-dependent and retains it.
+To represent anonymity, each player observes only the aggregate cooperator count from the previous round, $n_c^{t-1}$, rather than individual actions.

+We measure the total reward achieved by all players in a game, which represents the \emph{social welfare} under a utilitarian metric, across all $n$ players over all $r$ rounds: $U = \sum_{t=1}^{r} \sum_{i=1}^{n} \pi_i^t$.
+For each game, we identify the action profiles that minimise and maximise $U$, which we use as reference points to normalise welfare onto a $[0,1]$ scale.

-This game represents a group of agents who decide whether to invest in a public good.
-The public good delivers greater returns to society, but each player benefits from retaining their endowment.
-The amount contributed by the cooperating players is increased by a factor $k$ and redistributed equally to all agents.
+\paragraph{Public Goods Game.} This represents a group of players deciding whether to invest in a public good.
+Investing delivers greater returns to society, but each player benefits from retaining their endowment.
+The amount contributed by the cooperating players is grown by a factor $k$ and redistributed equally to all players.